 Skills Plus training programme

-Covid-19 Update: Due to the Covid-19 outbreak, we will be making changes to our planned training programmes for 2020 - 2021.
-Where possible our training will be delivered online and, where appropriate, we will edit and refocus the content of our sessions to be relevant for the current situation.
+We have made changes to our planned training programmes for 2020 - 2021, due to the pandemic.
+Our training is now delivered online and, where appropriate, the content our sessions is being made relevant for the current situation.
 We have already delivered sessions on Planning for Reopening, Agile for Museums, Working Remotely, Fundraising in a Crisis and Planning for Alternative Futures.
 You will be able to find our upcoming training sessions below and advertised in our weekly E-Update, which you can find at the bottom of our News page.
 If we need to make any last minute announcements for our events we will try to do so via email or our Twitter account.

 You can find recordings of our sessions, such as Planning for Reopening, Planning for Alternative Futures, Creating a Family Friendly Environment and more on our YouTube channel.
 Don't forget to subscribe to get notifications when new videos are posted.